 Customers who have already made a purchase (or, even better, multiple purchases) with you not only add more items to their shopping carts on a single visit, but they also have a higher conversion rate and generate more revenue than new customers every time they visit your shop.

-Here are some ways you can focus on existing customers to boost your sales this year:
+Here are some ways you can focus on existing customers to boost your eCommerce sales:

 - Offer existing customers a discount code for their next purchase